marlonecobos/NicheR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# NicheR: Ecological Niche Modeling and Simulation in R
+# NicheR: An R package for ellipsoid-based virtual species and niche visualization in environmental (E-space) and geographic (G-space) space

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of NicheR is to provide a robust set of tools for researchers and modelers to:
+The goal of **NicheR** is to provide a robust set of tools for researchers and modelers to:

-Construct and define virtual niches using ellipsoid geometries in 2D or 3D environmental dimensions.
+- Construct and define virtual niches using ellipsoid geometries in 2D or 3D environmental dimensions.

-Identify and extract suitable environmental areas based on these defined niches from various environmental data sources (rasters, data frames).
+- Identify and extract suitable environmental areas from various data sources (rasters, data frames).

-Simulate species occurrence points within suitable habitats, offering different sampling strategies (random, biased towards center, or biased towards edges).
+- Simulate species occurrence points within suitable habitats using flexible sampling strategies (random, center-biased, or edge-biased).

-Visualize niche boundaries and simulated occurrences effectively in both environmental (E-space) and geographic (G-space).
+- Visualize niche boundaries and simulated occurrences in both environmental space (E-space) and geographic space (G-space).

-Inspired by the methodologies in NicheA and the virtualspecies R package, NicheR aims to streamline the process of niche conceptualization and data generation for ecological studies.
+Inspired by the methodologies of **NicheA** and the **virtualspecies** R package, **NicheR** streamlines niche conceptualization and data generation for ecological studies.

 ## Authors